Six surprising ways sales tax affects retailers

 You already rely on your Point-of-Sale system to manage critical business tasks, and you rely on the data imbedded in Universal Product Codes to speed transactions and manage inventory.
 By mapping taxability data for individual products with their UPCs and loading this into your POS, you’re assured you are charging the correct tax rate on each transaction.

 Knowing when enough is enough and taking action

 We’ve looked at the way manually mapping product categories to tax rate tables exposes your company to substantial risk of error, and the relationship between effective operations and efficient sales tax management.
 A solution provider like Avalara can help you automate sales tax compliance within your POS or financial application to free staff time for revenue-generating activities.

 Features to look for in a retail sales tax solution:

 - Matches UPC with professionally researched tax content in your POS system or financial application – no more manual mapping

-- Rates for approximately 10 million of product codes
+- Rates for approximately 10 million product codes

-- Taxability rules from more than 10,000 state and local jurisdictions
+- Product taxability rules from more than 10,000 state and local tax jurisdictions

 Want to reduce your risk exposure and eliminate inefficiency?
 Learn more about Avalara AvaTax today.